PICKS OF THE MONTH

 (Published 4 August 2021, socialtextjournal.org)

-True, those cultural activities that the essays chose to beam their attention on may not have been given the same amount of scrutiny by the mainstream media as the one proffered the Maginhawa Community Pantry, but that's okay.
-We have a high regard for the subtle things in social life, anyway.
+True, those cultural activities that the essays chose to beam their lights on may not have been given the same amount of scrutiny by the mainstream media as the one proffered the Maginhawa Community Pantry, but that doesn't matter.
+We've always had a high regard for the subtle (and perhaps naturally unpopular for being subtle) things in social life.

 The full documentary on CBSNews.com